-In part one of this two-part series, we define the meaning behind peak gold, examine the other times it has been declared and take a look at reasons why market watchers believe we are experiencing it once again.
+A look at the meaning of peak gold, when it has been declared in the past and why market watchers believe we are experiencing it once again.

 With gold prices dipping and production slowing, rumors that the yellow metal has reached its maximum level of global extraction have begun to swirl, causing market watchers to debate if mining for the metal has seen its best days or if there is still plenty to discover.